openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-4/intro.md

 - Gain a basic understanding of container networking and namespaces
 - Troubleshoot a basic Open vSwitch setup with Kubernetes/OpenShift

-## Video
-This video will give you a background to all of the concepts in this lab

-<iframe width="640" height="480" src="https://www.youtube.com/embed/_R0kvlALF6s" frameborder="0" allowfullscreen style="position: relative;"></iframe>

 ## Outline
 - Daemons & APIs: Docker, Kubernetes Master, Node, and their interaction with the Linux kernel
 - System Calls & Kernel Namespaces: How they work inside of a container